Show how can i create and share custom pipes (plugins)?

 - submit pull requests with features, bug fixes, or documentation improvements

-Show What file formats does screenpipe use for recording?
+Show what file formats does screenpipe use for recording?

-Show What file formats does screenpipe use for recording?
+Show what file formats does screenpipe use for recording?

 - screen recordings are stored as mp4 files